mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 If the operator contains attributes or only supports specific input and output data types or data formats, operator information needs to be registered, and for how to generate operator information, see [Registering the Operator Information](https://www.mindspore.cn/tutorials/experts/en/master/operation/op_custom_adv.html#registering-the-operator-information).
 If the operator information is not registered, when operator selection and mapping are made in the backend, the operator information is derived from the input of the current operator.

-Takes test_custom_akg.py as an example of how to define a custom operator of akg type, where the operator computes the sum of two tensors.
+The following is an example of the development process of a custom operator of type akg in test_custom_akg.py, where the custom operator implements the addition of two input tensors.

 Here is the content of test_custom_akg.py: